 Pharmacists are becoming more and more valuable.

 So many new drugs are coming to the market and we have an aging population.
-40 million people are already on Medicare Part D and that number is projected to grow immensely over the next 10 years.
+Forty-million people are already on Medicare Part D and that number is projected to grow immensely over the next 10 years.

 Rising demand has led to increases in PharmD schools and candidates.
 Current pharmacists have a lot to keep up with as the environment continues to grow and evolve.

 With all of the growth and new pharmaceuticals coming to market, PharmDs are compensated nicely for their work.
-The median pharmacist salary is $124,170 according to the Bureau of Labor Statistics as of the latest available data in May 2021.
+The median pharmacist salary is $128,570 according to the Bureau of Labor Statistics as of the latest available data in May 2021.

 The problem is that income has stagnated with the inflow of new PharmDs and colleges of pharmacy are rising their tuition rapidly.

-Pharmacy Times reports that the average student loan debt for PharmD graduates is $163,496 in 2017, a 9.5% increase from 2015 according to the American Association of Colleges of Pharmacy’s 2017 Graduating Student National Summary Report.
+Today, the average student loan debt for pharmacy graduates is $170,444, according to the American Association of Colleges of Pharmacy’s 2022 Graduating Student National Summary Report.

 Pharmacists graduate with more student loans than anticipated

-It takes about 4 years to get a Doctor of Pharmacy (PharmD) after completing a 4-year bachelor’s program, so you want to be pretty committed to this career path in healthcare.
+It takes about 4 years of pharmacy school to get a Doctor of Pharmacy (PharmD) after completing a 4-year bachelor’s program, so you want to be pretty committed to this career path in healthcare.

-The average pharmacist we’ve worked with here at Student Loan Planner has $212,804 in student debt.
+The average pharmacist we’ve worked with here at Student Loan Planner® has $212,804 in student debt for a pharmacy degree.